SumanRN74/Smart_sumo_Robot/README.md

-# 🤖 Robo Sumo Bot
+# 🤖 Smart sumo Robot

 A **Robo Sumo Bot** built using **Arduino Uno**, **L298N Motor Driver**, and an **Ultrasonic Sensor**.
 The bot is designed to detect an opponent within **50 cm** and push it outside the ring.